 Taiwan has the luxury of being one of the freest countries in the world .

-But like any country, the need for a VPN is high.
+But like in any country, the need for a VPN is high.
+This is why we have compiled this guide to help you find the Best VPN for Taiwan.

-In this guide you'll learn which are the best for use there and more importantly some of the reasons why you'll want to be using one.
+In this guide, you’ll learn which are the best Taiwan VPNs to use and more importantly some of the reasons why you’ll want to be using a VPN for Taiwan.

-After multiple tests and hours of research (which I'll cover more on later), I've broken this list down into the leading options for various purposes.
+After multiple tests and hours of research (which I’ll cover more later), I’ve broken this list down into the leading Taiwan VPN options for various purposes.

-Before we delve into which VPN is best, let's find out what you should look for to get a reliable VPN service.
+Before we delve into which is the best VPN for Taiwan, let’s find out what you should look for to get a reliable Taiwan VPN service.

 How to choose a VPN

-There is a way to reduce this number and considering the following features when choosing a VPN for use in Taiwan will help you do that:
+There is a way to reduce this number and considering the following features when choosing the best VPN for Taiwan will help you do that:

-- Strong encryption – China is a constant threat to Taiwan, so you need to be sure your data is securely encrypted.
+- Strong encryption – China is a constant threat to Taiwan, so you need to be sure your VPN connection is securely encrypted to ensure your internet traffic is travelling down a secure connection.
 Look for providers that offer 256-bit encryption.
-They'll often use marketing terms like ‘military-grade' or ‘bank-grade' encryption to highlight this.
+They’ll often use marketing terms like ‘military-grade encryption’ to highlight this.
+Also keep an eye out for other advanced security features such as a kill switch, DNS leak protection, and secure servers.

-- Servers – Local Taiwanese servers are essential for speed.
-Still, it is also helpful to have servers in other countries in the region and beyond, especially if you want to unblock geo-restricted content.
+- Servers – Local Taiwanese servers are essential for speed and will also enable you to get a Taiwanese IP address and access Taiwanese content abroad.
+Taiwan servers are reasonably common on a lot of VPNs as they are popular inside Communist China.
+But it is also helpful to have servers in other countries in the region and beyond as well, especially if you want to unblock geo-restricted content and streaming services from places like Hong Kong and Japan.

-- Fast connection speeds – If you are using a VPN to stream movies and TV shows or play online games, you need the fastest possible connection speeds to avoid buffering.
+- Fast connection speeds – If you are using a VPN to access major streaming services and stream movies and TV shows or to play online games, you need the fastest possible internet connection speeds to avoid buffering and other delays.

-- Device compatibility – Most people access the internet on multiple devices so always look for a VPN which is compatible with the devices you want to use.
+- Device compatibility – Most people access the internet on multiple devices so always look for a VPN provider which offers VPN software that is compatible with the devices you want to use.

-- Simultaneous connections – Most of us have multiple devices, so being able to protect them simultaneously is a distinct advantage for a VPN.
+- Simultaneous connections – Most of us have multiple internet-connected devices, so being able to protect them simultaneously is a distinct advantage for a VPN.
+Make sure your chosen Taiwan VPN provider has enough to use with all your devices.

 Top 7 VPN services

-ExpressVPN is our number one recommendation for Taiwan as it ticks all the boxes, with fast download speeds, robust security, and plenty of servers in Taiwan and other locations you need.
+ExpressVPN is our number one recommendation for a Taiwan VPN as it ticks all the boxes, with fast download speeds, robust security, and plenty of servers in Taiwan and other locations you need.

-As the name suggests, connection speeds are breakneck.
-But just as important, they are consistent over the entire server network.
+As the name suggests, ExpressVPN offers super-fast speeds.
+But just as important, they are consistent over their entire VPN server network.

-Their network of VPN servers is a big one with more than 3,000 in 94 different countries.
-This includes plenty in Taiwan as well as neighbouring countries such as Japan, South Korea and Hong Kong.
+That network of VPN servers is a big one with in excess of 3,000 available in 94 different countries.
+This includes plenty of local servers in Taiwan as well as neighbouring countries such as Japan, South Korea, and Hong Kong making it ideal to access region-locked content.

 The ExpressVPN apps are well designed and easy to use and can be used on just about any device.
 Struggling to find a negative, the pricing is a little on the high side so you’ll want to take their yearly package for the most substantial saving.